 Check out our accomplishments!

-swatchcandy got the opportunity to give a company pitch in front of over 1,000 investors and entrepreneurs after going through a rigorous start-up incubator at Georgia Tech. swatchcandy's team was also featured in the Atlanta Business Chronicle in September of 2019 as some of the top young innovators in Altanta's tech industry.
+In August 2019, we were invited to pitch to over 800 investors, entrepreneurs, and students after completing CREATE-X Startup Launch, a rigorous student-focused startup incubator at Georgia Tech.
+In September 2019, we were featured in the Atlanta Business Chronicle as some of the top young innovators in Atlanta’s tech industry.